Shujun-He/RibonanzaNet/README.md

 ### Data Scaling
 - `use_data_percentage`: 1
-  The percentage of data used from the dataset.
+  The fraction of data used from the dataset (1= full data training).

 - `use_dirty_data`: true
-  Indicates whether to include 'dirty' or noisy data in the training process.
-Useful for testing robustness or when clean data is limited.
+  Indicates whether to include training data that has only one of 2A3/DMS profiles with SN>1.

 ### Other Configurations
 - `fold`: 0